mapa17/manuelpasieka.com/content/de/projects/ML_dev_deployment_on_AWS.md

 instance-public-ip = "3.67.40.126"
 ```

-You can than access the machine with the default AWS user and your private ssh key
+You can then, access the machine with the default AWS user and your private ssh key

 ```bash
 ssh -i ~/.ssh/aws_dev ec2-user@3.67.40.126